ImedaSheriphadze1968/Various_programs/README.md

 4. Innovative approaches and tools

 Goal:
-To share knowledge, experience, and ideas that will help developers and engineers in their projects.
+To share my knowledge, experience, and ideas that will help developers and engineers in their projects.